-&lt;sup>4 Cox, Richard J. and Wallace, David.
+4 Cox, Richard J. and Wallace, David.
 A. 2002.
 Archives and the Public Good: accountability and records in Modern Society (Westport)

-&lt;sup>5 Now integrated into the Documentary Centre for Historical Memory (created by Royal Decree 697/2007, 1 June)
+5 Now integrated into the Documentary Centre for Historical Memory (created by Royal Decree 697/2007, 1 June)

-&lt;sup>6 González Quintana, Antonio.
+6 González Quintana, Antonio.
 'El archivo de la Guerra Civil de Salamanca' in Historia 16, no. 230, June 1995, pp12-26.

-the witness statements of the victims or of their organisations.
+As well as recognising the value of those archives produced by repressive organisations, in the late 20th and early 21st centuries we have become aware of the importance of conserving the witness statements of the victims or of their organisations.
 In spite of their relatively modest volume, when compared to the immense machinery of repression created by the political police, their value in legal cases as well as in the process known as 'recovery of memory' has been unquestionable.

-Finally, the work of international Justice Commissions and Truth Commissions, of such importance in consolidating democracy, should ensure that the accumulated witness statements are stored in a safe place and should also introduce mechanisms to manage the records produced and to administer the archives which have been created, in order to guarantee their survival.
+Finally, the work of international Justice Commissions and Truth Commissions, of such importance in consolidating democracy, should ensure that the accumulated witness statements are stored in a safe place and should also introduce mechanisms to manage the documents produced and to administer the archives which have been created, in order to guarantee their survival.

 More than ten years have now passed since this initial report was published.
 Many things have changed and many events taken place which justifies an updating of the original recommendations.
 Above all, time has helped us to look more deeply at the link between archives and human rights.
-In updating this study, we decided, on the advice of various colleagues, that the priority had to be widening our investigations to other archives as well as those produced by agencies of repression.
+In updating this study, we decided, on the advice of various colleagues, that the priority had to be widening our investigations to other archives as well as those produced by agencies of repression.7

-In order to find answers to those professional questions which we, as archivists, needed to know about the organisation, conservation and use of records relating to human rights, both from the point of view of the violation of these rights as well as from the perspective of their defenders, we needed to have the widest possible knowledge of the bodies which produced these records.
+In order to find answers to those professional questions which we, as archivists, needed to know about the organisation, conservation and use of documents relating to human rights, both from the point of view of the violation of these rights as well as from the perspective of their defenders, we needed to have the widest possible knowledge of the bodies which produced these documents.

-First, this report will analyze the genesis and care of records linked to the massive abuse of human rights by public institutions-the archives of repressive bodies-which can be found among subsets of the archives of the State Security Services, the archives of special tribunals, those of prisons or concentration camps, military archives, archives of the forces of public order, and those of the judiciary.
+First, this report will analyze the genesis and care of documents linked to the massive abuse of human rights by public institutions-the archives of repressive bodies-which can be found among subsets of the archives of the State Security Services, the archives of special tribunals, those of prisons or concentration camps, military archives, archives of the forces of public order, and those of the judiciary.

-&lt;sup>7 Karababikian, Graciela 'Archivos y Derechos Humanos en Argentina' in Boletín del Archivo General de la Nación.
+7 Karababikian, Graciela 'Archivos y Derechos Humanos en Argentina' in Boletín del Archivo General de la Nación.
 Año LXIX, vol. XXXII, no. 119, Santo Domingo, 2007.

 It will continue by studying the documentary practices of those organisations dedicated to the defence of human rights or to the denunciation of the violation of these rights, which we will group under the general heading of civil society.
 Amongst these are the archives of victims' organisations, archives of parties, trade unions and clandestine opposition associations, or those in exile, organisations for the defence of human rights: religious bodies, jurists' and lawyers' collectives and civil bodies.
-These records have proved to be an essential, at times unique, source, providing awareness of past events, as well as acting as an alternative means of proof in the search for those guilty of the violation of human rights, of crimes against humanity or of genocide, and have proved useful as a tool for those seeking reparations.
+These collections of documents have proved to be an essential, at times unique, source, providing awareness of past events, as well as acting as an alternative means of proof in the search for those guilty of the violation of human rights, of crimes against humanity or of genocide, and have proved useful as a tool for those seeking reparations.